-All knits stretch to a greater or lesser degree, and this inherent give makes these fabrics comfortable, helps with fit, and is a big reason for choosing a knit over a woven.
-While the degree of stretch varies from one type of knit to another, the fabrics in a given category do not always stretch consistently.
+All knits stretch to a greater or lesser degree.
+This inherent give makes these fabrics comfortable and helps with fit.
+It is a big reason for choosing a knit over a woven.
+While the degree of stretch varies among knits, even within a given category.
 For example, a double-knit, known for its stability, can sometimes have more crosswise stretch than usual and not be stable enough for a given project.
-Hence, it’s imperative to assess the inherent stretch in a particular knit in order to make a good match between fabric and pattern.
+Hence, it’s imperative to assess the inherent stretch in a particular knit.
+THis helps you make a good match between fabric and pattern.
 Always test-stretch a knit in the store (here’s where your fingers get into the act).
 Here’s how I do it:

 Altering patterns for knits

-Select your fabric and determine its stretch, as explained above, before trying to alter your pattern, since the alteration will depend on the fabric’s stretch.
+Select your fabric and determine its stretch, before trying to alter your pattern.
+The alteration will depend on the fabric’s stretch.
 Below are some general rules for altering patterns for knits:

 • If the fabric has no stretch, as with a firm jersey or rugby-type knit, pattern alterations are usually unnecessary.

 • The following are good starting points for alteration: If the fabric has only a little stretch (1/2 in.), take a total of 1/4 in. out of the pattern at both center front (CF) and center back (CB).
 If it has moderate stretch (1 in.), take a total of 1/2 in. out at both CF and CB. if it has generous stretch (2 in.), take a total of 1 in. out at both CF and CB.
-Any additional fitting adjustments can usually be made at the side seams or darts/princess seams.
+You can usually make any additional fitting adjustments at the side seams or darts/princess seams.

-• Always make a muslin to fine-tune the necessary fitting adjustments, using an inexpensive knit fabric with similar stretch to that of your fashion fabric.
+• Always make a muslin to fine-tune the necessary fitting adjustments.
+Make the test garment an inexpensive knit fabric with similar stretch to that of your fashion fabric.

 Warp knits vs. weft knits

-Warp knits, which generally have a flat, smooth surface (though they can also be made with a pile), have little or no vertical stretch and varying degrees of crosswise stretch.
+Warp knits generally have a flat, smooth surface (though they can also be made with a pile).
+They have little or no vertical stretch and varying degrees of crosswise stretch.
 Produced in a large variety of weights in a wide range of fiber types, warp knits are run-resistant and don’t ravel.

-With a few exceptions, weft knits have moderate to great amounts of crosswise stretch and some lengthwise stretch (some jerseys, however, have little or no crosswise or lengthwise stretch).
+With a few exceptions, weft knits have moderate to great amounts of crosswise stretch and some lengthwise stretch.
+Some jerseys, however, have little or no crosswise or lengthwise stretch.
 On many weft knits, the edges may curl.
 As with warp knits, weft knits are made from many different fibers and come in many weights.
-If a stitch in a weft knit is broken, the fabric will tend to run, but a weft knit ravels only from the yarn end knitted last.
+If a stitch in a weft knit is broken, the fabric tends to run, but a weft knit ravels only from the yarn end knitted last.

-Lots of knits (as well as wovens) are now being produced with the addition of spandex fiber to add stretch to the fabric.
+Lots of knits are now being produced with the addition of spandex fiber to add stretch to the fabric.
 Garments made from fabrics with spandex can be comfortably fitted closer to the body.
-Although spandex imparts increased stretch and give to knits, it’s the ability to “recover” (or bounce back to its original state) that spandex adds that’s prized by manufacturers and sewers alike, since the resulting garments retain their shape.
+Spandex imparts increased stretch and give to knits.
+Its the ability to “recover” that spandex adds that’s prized by sewers , since the resulting garments retain their shape.